christiandudel/dtms/README.md

   used for examples.
 These are described further below.
 The input data and code for the simulations is available at
   <https://github.com/christiandudel/dtms_data/>.

+The documentation provided below does currently not cover all features.

 ## Installation